wjin0352/pinteresting/README.md

 # Practice rails app
-This is the pinteresting  application for One Month Rails
+This is the pinteresting application